 Jenner, a small coastal town about two hours north of San Francisco, is home to the River’s End Restaurant & Inn.
 Set atop a bluff overlooking the Russian River where it meets the Pacific Ocean, the property features adult-only cabins with no Wi-Fi, cable or cell service.
 Your entertainment can be found on your private deck or in front of your fireplace.
 Just steps away, you can enjoy watching seal pups, as the mouth of the river is a home and birthing location for seals.
 The intersection where the river and coast ecosystems meet is also ideal for paddling around in a kayak, and during seal pupping season, the seals might just swim along next to you.
 Enjoy picnics with the dunes and pounding surf at Goat Rock beach, or take a short drive south to sip pinot noir at the Fort Ross Vineyard Tasting Room.

 Take the 15-minute ferry ride down the Hampton River to this private barrier island, where you’ll land at the Lodge on Little St. Simons Island.
-The 10,000 intrusion-free acres of pristine natural beauty including maritime forests and marshlands offer a secluded, worlds away appeal that can only be enjoyed by up to 32 overnight guests at any one time.
+The 10,000 intrusion-free acres of pristine natural beauty including maritime forests and marshlands offer a secluded, worlds away appeal.
 There are no telephones and no TVs, just seven miles of undisturbed, shell-strewn beaches and fun outdoor activities like fishing from the dock, swimming in the gentle surf or bird watching – complimentary expeditions are offered for the chance to see a bald eagle or one of the other 280 species or so that soar through the sky.

-Nourish your body with vegetarian cuisine and free your mind with daily well-being programs, like meditative guided hikes trails with the names “The Gorge,” “Spotted Owl,” “Emerald Forest,” and “Inner Path,” leading to ancient forest cathedrals, past river cascades, and gorgeous mountain vistas.
+Nourish your body with vegetarian cuisine and free your mind with daily well-being programs, like meditative guided hikes trails leading to ancient forest cathedrals, past river cascades, and gorgeous mountain vistas.
 This holistic hot spring resort in Oregon’s Willamette National Forest is one of the most relaxing places to go off the grid.
-You can even stay permanently by joining the members of this worker-owned co-op by lending your skills for a year, which at that point the community will vote on whether or not you can become a member.
-Shorter getaways are always available, allowing visitors to enjoy yoga, massage, performances and over 20 miles of hiking trails, as well as the famous natural geothermal hot springs.
+Short getaways are always available, allowing visitors to enjoy yoga, massage, performances and over 20 miles of hiking trails, as well as the famous natural geothermal hot springs.

 By staying at Three Camel Lodge, an eco-lodge located in the heart of the Gobi Desert in Mongolia, you’ll be nearly 300 miles away from the nearest Wi-Fi.
 Disconnect to electronics and reconnect to nature by exploring the surrounding hills, desert, mountains and springs while watching for herds of Bactrian camel.
-You’ll stay in one of 20 deluxe gers – round, lattice-wood tents covered with felt and canvas and traditionally used by nomadic herders.
-Each one includes a private bathroom, and is heated by a woodstove.
+You’ll stay in one of the round, lattice-wood tents covered with felt and canvas and traditionally used by nomadic herders.
+Each one includes a private bathroom and is heated by a woodstove.
 Locally inspired amenities like camel-milk lotion and felt slippers are also provided.